Category: Executive Communication

 About the Author

-Mary Beth Hazeldine has trained executives on high-stakes presentations for 35 years.
+Mary Beth Hazeldine has trained executives on high-stakes presentations for over 15 years.
 With 24 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, she’s used the Pyramid Principle in hundreds of board presentations and client pitches.
 Her clients have closed over Β£250 million using her presentation frameworks.
-She teaches at Winning Presentations.